15 min read

 The start index is calculated by the scroll offset, and according to the item's height.
 The stop index is fitted to the start index and is calculated by the provided height and item height.
 The visible items are inferred by the start and stop indexes, and rendered to the screen accordingly.

-React-select is a great choice for select components in React applications.
-We saw that the component might break for a large list use case, and also how to handle it.
-React-select is smart to provide a strong customization API, which should be a consideration when choosing an open-source component.
+React-select is a great choice for dropdown components in React applications.
+We analized react-select options, and how the react-select component might break for a large list use case, while also discussed how to handle it.
+React-select dropdown is smart to provide a strong customization API, which should be a consideration when choosing an open-source component.

 Moreover, we explained how to use react-window, as a very straightforward solution to handling large amounts of data, and rendering long lists efficiently.